 Prague Card provides even more convenience to tourists arriving in the Czech capital from April 1st.
-The tourist card has existed in various forms since 1992, and now, in addition to free entries and different discounts, it now also includes fares for Prague’s public transport.
+The tourist card has existed in various forms since 1992, and now, in addition to free entries and different discounts, it also includes fares for Prague’s public transport.
 Whether the fare is included in the card in the coming years will be decided by the card operator after one year.

-Although in 2013 the Czech Republic was visited by 7.3 million foreign tourists, only tens of thousands of Prague tourist cards were sold.
+Although in 2013, the Czech Republic was visited by 7.3 million foreign tourists, only tens of thousands of Prague tourist cards were sold.

 The price of a two-day tourist card is 48 Euros (1280 CZK), while the children’s and student’s reduced price is 35 Euros (940 CZK).
 The full price of a three-day card is 58 Euros (1540 CZK), and a four-day card is 67 Euros (1780 CZK).
 Similar tourist cards also work in many other European cities.
-They are joined in the Association of European City Cards, which includes also the one in Prague.
+They are joined in the Association of European City Cards, which also includes the one in Prague.

 Prices vary considerably.
 While in London, for example, a three-day card is up to 94 Euros (almost 2600 CZK), in Brussels, Belgium, you will pay 43 Euros (less than 1200 CZK).
 The inclusion of urban transport in the price of the card is standard.